About

-Corey is currently serving in his second term as a municipal councilor with the Town of Cornwall, along with working in the senior levels of the Government of Canada.
+Corey is currently serving in his third-term as a municipal councilor with the Town of Cornwall, along with working in the senior levels of the Government of Canada.

-With many years of professional experience in the public sector, Corey also served four years as the Deputy Mayor of Cornwall from 2010 – 2014.
-Further to this, Corey spent over six years in PEI’s NGO sector.
-Corey has spent most of his career in government and in the employment/human resource sector.
+With many years of professional experience in the public sector, Corey previously served four years as the Deputy Mayor of Cornwall from 2010 – 2014 then re-elected to his second term in 2018.
+Further to this, Corey spent over six years in PEI’s NGO sector, and most of his career in government.

 Corey believes that his skills, education and professional experience can help Cornwall build a better future for town and move Cornwall forward with a progressive and sustainable vision for opportunity and growth.